 1900 My grandmother's generation

 My great, great grandmother had 29

 1910 grandchildren over a range of 32 years.

-(When Ruth Crow was a child)
+1920 (When Ruth Crow was a child) Rulk boin 1916

-1920 Rult born 1916

-•

 1930

 1940 My mother's generation

 My great grandmother had ten grand

 1950 children over a range of I2 years.

-(When Julie O'Brien was a child) Julie (Cron) born 1942
+(When Julie O'Brien was a child)

-1960 Julie (Lion) born 1942
+1960 Julie (Cron) born 1942

 My generation

 1970 My grandmother had five grandchildren

-over a range of five years.
+ober a range of five years.

 1980 (When Kylie O'Brien was a child)

 Kylie born 1967

-• •

 The above diagram shows the relations on the maternal side.
-The

-generations that can be traced on showed that paternal

-relations were not invol ved in supportive networks.
+The generations that can be traced on the paternal side show a similar pattern; but the interviews showed that paternal relations were not involved in supportive networks.

-ts Alison / George Coutts

-em were Winifred Coutts

-Eight Children one of who Great Grandparents Winifred Coutts / Doug Miller

-Five Ghildren one of who om/ was Ruth Miller Ruth Miller/ Maurie Crow

-Grandparents Two children one of whom

-Parents Julie Crow/ Lindsay O'Brien

-•••

-Amondin 2 and 3 have be en prepared by Ruth Grow for Kylie O'Brien

-in response to her questionario en

-supportive networks,

-• • • • • • • • • • • • • • • • • • •